evlaV/steamos-atomupd/README.md

     apt install steamos-atomupd-server

-Create a configuration file in `/etc/steamos-atomupd/server/`:
+Create a configuration file in `/etc/steamos-atomupd/server/`.
+In this example we name the config file `snapshots`:

     mkdir -p /etc/steamos-atomupd/server
     vi /etc/steamos-atomupd/server/snapshots.conf
     ----
     # see `examples/server-snapshots.conf`

-Start the server:
+Start the server for this `snapshots` configuration file (notice that we use systemd "instanciated" services here, hence the `@snapshots` suffix):

     systemctl start steamos-atomupd-server@snapshots.service